nvanexan/nve2022/content/posts/micro-frontends.md

 The biggest issue I've seen at organizations early in their MFE journey is the creation of too many MFEs.
 This is an issue of architecture.
 It is also an issue of communication, particularly among senior leadership.

 For example, leadership within my client's organization is asking how quickly the old Dojo-based UI can be replaced with the new design system.
 Can you do a one-for-one swap of a grid component, for example?

 While you might use MFEs to try that, in my experience that is not how best to think of MFEs.
 You don't want to replace single components with single MFE repos.
 You want to ensure that each MFE repo represents a logical segment of the application.

 While some discrete UI components may do fine as separate MFEs, generally you don't want to have an MFE for every UI component you are attempting to replace.
 If you have 1,000 base UI components, you'd end up with 1,000 MFEs.
 Now imagine trying to find the right repo to update your code.
 You can't easily.
 And good luck with not only debugging but onboarding too.

-> The aim with MFEs is not to recreate spaghetti but rather to make your application more like a pizza.
-You want to slice your existing codebase into features or otherwise logical chunks, and move that entire slice into its own MFE.
+==The aim with MFEs is not to recreate spaghetti but rather to make your application more like a pizza.
+You want to slice your existing codebase into features or otherwise logical chunks, and move that entire slice into its own MFE.==

 This process is of course more art than science.
 In some cases, a logical slice for an MFE might be a whole section of an application under a particular route of navigation.
 In other cases, it might be something more cross-cutting that still makes sense as a discrete unit of development, such as an inbox messaging service or a chatbot.